-In the Psycholinguistics and Neurolinguistics Research lab, we investigate the cognitive and neurophysiological basis of language processing and production in the adult, healthy brain, adopting a theoretical linguistics-oriented interdisciplinary approach.
-Our primary focus is the study of online syntactic processing in Hebrew.
+In the Sentence Processing Lab, we investigate the cognitive and neurophysiological basis of language processing and production in the adult, healthy brain.
+Our primary focus is the study of online sentence processing in Hebrew.

-Specifically, we are interested in how syntactic dependencies are represented and processed, as well as in the effects of verbal lexical information on online processing.
-A major objective of our research is mapping the processing strategies of Hebrew speakers, and the ways in which they are shaped by the grammar of the language.
+Among other things, we are interested in how syntactic dependencies are formed, how different types of syntactic and lexical predictions are generated, and how non-linguistic factors affect online processing.
+A major objective of our research is to understand the processing strategies of Hebrew speakers, and the ways in which they are shaped by the grammar of the language.

 We use a variety of methods, including self-paced reading, event-related potentials (ERPs), priming, acceptability judgements, and more.